ArbabKhan-sudo/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-In this repo I covered,
+In this repo, I have covered preprocessing by,

 Cleaning: Remove irrelevant items like HTML tags, symbols, and nonalphabetic characters from the corpus (Data set in NLP)